 And just in case that magical thing happens where once a child starts to write, they just keep going and going, there is a plain lined page that you can make as many copies of as you need.

-These halloween writing prompts were made with kids in grades 1-4 (ages 6-9) in mind but older kids will have fun with them too.
+These Halloween writing prompts were made with kids in grades 1-4 (ages 6-9) in mind but older kids will have fun with them too.
 Just print out some of the extra lined paper so they can write longer, more detailed responses.

 There are six writing prompts in this set, and one plain lined page.
 They come as an A4 pdf document that you can print in colour or black and white.